The Pharmaceutical Benefits Scheme (PBS) gives timely, reliable and affordable access to medicines for Australians.

 - Medicare card details

-- concession card or Department of Veterans’ Affairs card details
+- concession card or Department of Veterans’ Affairs card details, and

-- sign to prove you collected the medicine
+You must also sign the script form at the pharmacy to prove you collected the medicine for them.

 You can ask your pharmacist for a generic brand of medicine.